NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ### Bosun

 [Bosun][Bosun] is our internal data collection tool for metrics and metadata.
 [It's open source](https://github.com/bosun-monitor/).
-Nothing out there really did what we wanted with metrics and alerting, so Bosun was created about 4 years ago and has helped us tremendously.
+Nothing out there really did what we wanted with metrics and alerting, so Bosun was created about four years ago and has helped us tremendously.
 We can add the metrics we want whenever we want, new functionality as we need, etc. It has all the benefits of an in-house system.
-And all of the costs too.
+And it has all of the costs too.
 I'll get to that later.
 It's written in [Go](https://golang.org/), primarily because the vast majority of the metrics collection is agent-based.
 The agent, [scollector](https://github.com/bosun-monitor/bosun/tree/master/cmd/scollector) (heavily based on principles from [tcollector](http://opentsdb.net/docs/build/html/user_guide/utilities/tcollector.html)) needed to run on all platforms and Go was our top choice for this.
 "Hey Nick, what about .NET Core??"
-Yeah maybe, but it's not quite there yet.
+Yeah, maybe, but it's not quite there yet.
 The story is getting more compelling, though.
 Right now we can deploy a single executable very easily and Go is still ahead there.

 Bosun is backed by [OpenTSDB](https://github.com/OpenTSDB/opentsdb) for storage.
 It's a [time-series database](https://en.wikipedia.org/wiki/Time_series_database) built on top of [HBase](https://hbase.apache.org/) that's made to be very scalable.
 At least that's what people tell us.
-The problems we hit at Stack Exchange usually come from efficiency and throughput perspectives.
+The problems we hit at Stack Exchange/Stack Overflow usually come from efficiency and throughput perspectives.
 We do a lot with a little hardware.
 In some ways, this is impressive and we're proud of it.
 In other ways, it bends and breaks things that aren't designed to run that way.
 In the OpenTSDB case, we don't *need* lots of hardware to run it from a space standpoint, but the way HBase is designed we have to give it more hardware (especially on the network front).